 Direct Consolidation of Loan

 Direct Consolidation will allow you to consolidate your multiple federal loans into a single one at no cost.
-Your completion of Free Federal Direct Consolidation Loan Application (FAFSA) and Master Promissory Note needs confirmation on the loans.
+Your completion of the Free Federal Direct Consolidation Loan Application (FAFSA) and Master Promissory Note needs confirmation on the loans.

 If you want to consolidate and agree to repay as a new direct consolidation loan, then this is the best choice for you.